 With hustle and heart anything is possible — Inner Light Yoga’s message is posted in Instagram-worthy fashion on the back wall of the studio.
 And it’s true, anything is possible, especially at Inner Light, in the lightly heated studio where the instructors put together empowering playlists combined with strength-building poses.
-And while yes, this high-energy studio right in 12th South teaches yoga, these classes are yoga workouts, so expect to break a sweat.
+And while yes, this high-energy studio right in 12th South teaches yoga, these classes are workouts, so expect to break a sweat.
 No worries, there's a locker room onsite for quick clean up after class.

 Right off Wedgewood Ave. around the corner from 8th Ave.
 South, Yogasoul seeks to empower you with a variety of classes and workshops like Acroyoga, candlelight Vinyasa, a number of hot yoga flows, live music practices, and meditation sessions.
 So if you’re looking to spice up your practice, Yogasoul has just what you need.
-But aside from their awesome lineup of offerings, what they're equally known for is their community.
-Here, your fellow yogis will be there to welcome you with open arms and support you on and off the mat.
-And really, what more could you want?
+But aside from their awesome lineup of heated and unheated offerings, what they're equally known for is their community.
+Here, your fellow yogis will be there to welcome you with open arms and support you on and off the mat with book clubs, workshops, and more.

 Currently bringing the sweat to Brentwood and the booming Green Hills area, Nashville yogis can’t get enough of CorePower Yoga.
 The reason?
-This yoga space is all about fitness.
-If you’re new to yoga, you'll see how the practice can actually be an effective workout in their intro CorePower 1 class.
-If you’re an avid yogi, they'll will take your practice up a notch by incorporating strength and cardio moves, along with some heat, into their flows.
+This national yoga chain is all about fitness.
+If you’re new to yoga, you'll see how their practice can be an effective cardio workout in their intro class.
+If you’re an avid yogi, they'll take your practice up a notch by incorporating strength and cardio moves, along with some heat, into their flows.

-Hot Yoga of East Nashville is a trendy local studio that offers something for everyone, from meditative to some of the most fun sessions you’ll find in a yoga practice.
+Hot Yoga of East Nashville is a trendy local studio that offers something for everyone, from meditative to dynamic and fun.
 You’ll definitely get the neighborhood vibe here, and you can support it, too.
-Give back to the community by joining their donation-based class that benefits an East Nashville charity.
+Give back to the community by joining their donation-based classes that benefits an East Nashville charity.

-Flowing in Germantown, Steadfast and True Yoga is edgy, innovative, and offers over 40 classes per week in all sorts of styles.
+Steadfast and True Yoga offers over 40 edgy and innovative, classes a week in all sorts of styles across its two locations.
 You can take anything from Ashtanga and Iyengar to Hatha Vinyasa and Hatha Opening, but no matter what you choose, you can count on caring and encouraging instructors to guide you along the way.
 Because if there's one thing that's a priority at this uplifting studio—everyone is always smiling—it's ensuring that every student gets what he or she needs from their yoga practice.

 Looking for more than just a yoga studio?
 You’re in luck.
 Climb Nashville is just as much a climbing and fitness gym as it is yoga studio.
-Both the West and East Nashville locations offer a variety of yoga classes from yoga strength and Vinyasa flow to restorative yoga and a meditation and yoga fusion class.
-After you’ve stretched it out, you’ll be fully ready to take on the toughest of problems on their indoor climbing wall.
+Both the West and East Nashville locations offer a variety of yoga classes from yoga strength and Vinyasa flow to restorative yoga and meditation.
+After you’ve stretched it out, you’ll be fully ready to take on the toughest of routes on their indoor climbing wall.